TheGhouls/oct/doc/oct.tools.rst

     email_generator_func("csvfile.csv", "u", 15000, 7):

-This command line will generate 15000 user/password with a lenght of 7 in "csvfile.csv"
+This command line will generate 15000 user/password with a length of 7 in `csvfile.csv`

 oct.tools.email_generator module